iLoveTux/helm/docs/source/plugins.rst

 *Note*: You would probably in real-world use, perform some error handling and validation.
 It would probably help to also define a couple of custom exceptions.

-Next, we need to make a setup.py which will register our plugin with helm (the important piece is in the entry_points)::
+Next, we need to make a setup.py which will register our plugin with plugemin (the important piece is in the entry_points)::

     import sys